-This handbook is referred to as the Mack® TD700 Series Operator's Handbook.
-It covers all Mack® TD700 models.
-Its identification number is 213946521.
+This handbook is referred to as the Mack® TerraProTM Series Operator's Handbook.
+It covers all Mack® TerraProTM models.
 Keep this handbook with the vehicle at all times to ensure that each owner and/or operator will have access to all pertinent information relating to the operation and handling of this vehicle.